-CLG's risk profile has been stable over the year 2017.
-In early 2018 two events occurred which are of significance for CLG's risk profile.
-Firstly, Retirement Advantage was acquired in January 2018.
-While this acquisition does not materially change CLG's risk profile, it does increase exposure to credit and longevity risk, and also gives the group exposure for the first time to Equity Release Mortgages.
-The second event which occurred is that the retroceded US mortality protection business has been novated out of CLIRe.
-This has led to a significant change in CLIRe's risk profile, with a large reduction in its mortality, persistency and currency risks.
-The impact at CLG is a slight reduction in the SCR.
-The reduction in those risks means that credit risk takes up an increasing share of the diversified risk profile.
+During 2018 there have been two events occurred which have had a significant impact upon CLG's risk profile.
+Firstly, as noted above MGMA was acquired in January 2018.
+This acquisition increased CLG's annuity exposure and its associated exposure to credit and longevity risk - however given the relative size of MGMA's annuity portfolio to CLG, the addition of this portfolio to the overall credit and longevity risk exposure at the CLG level was not material.
+The acquisition did however give CLG its first exposure to ERMs which Stonehaven originate and which MGMA use to fund their annuity liabilities.
+The second event which occurred is that the retroceded US mortality protection business has been novated out of CLRel.
+This has led to a significant change in CLRel's risk profile, with a large reduction in its SCR driven by falls in mortality, persistency and currency risks.
+The reduction in those risks means that credit risk takes up an increasing share of CLG's diversified risk profile.